Wundersmith: The Calling of Morrigan Crow

 Wundersmith: The Calling of Morrigan Crow is an Australian fantasy novel written by Jessica Townsend as the second book in The Nevermoor series.
 The novel was published by Lothian Books on October 30, 2018, in Australia, Orion Books in the United Kingdom and Little, Brown on November 13, 2018, in the United States.
-Wundersmith follows young Morrigan Crow as she undergoes Nevermoorian schooling, learns and challenges her place within the prestigious Wundrous Society, and manages being a Wundersmith, a type of magician who can control the mysterious energy of Wunder.
+Wundersmith follows Morrigan Crow as she undergoes Nevermoorian schooling, learns and challenges her place within the prestigious Wundrous Society, and manages being a Wundersmith, a type of magician who can control the mysterious energy of Wunder.

 Setting

 The novel, like all of the Nevermoor series, is set in Nevermoor, a magical city with talking animals, superpowers, and steampunk gadgets and devices.
 Major locations in Wundersmith include the Hotel Deucalion (Jupiter's home and place of business as well as Morrigan's), the Wunsoc campus as the main location from which the Wundrous Society operates, and the Ghastly Market, a black market that rotates its location throughout the novel and is central to the plot of Wundersmith.